-Another surprise result is that no human traffic, other than WestLand biologists, was recorded.
+Another surprise result is that no human traffic, other than WestLand biologists, was recorded at Camera 1.
 Camera 2 and 3 are positioned towards wildlife trails near springs.
 The amount of brush in the areas near Cameras 2 and 3 would be difficult for people to push through.
 People are unlikely to go through these areas unless searching for something associated with the springs.
 However, Camera 1 is positioned near a large, open trail about 10 feet above the channel bed of Devils Canyon.
 This animal trail is used by people as well when there is flood water in Devils Canyon (during late winter and perhaps after heavy summer storms).
-Devils Canyon is a popular hiking area, but from April 25 to August 28, 2008, hikers apparently did not traverse this trail.
+Devils Canyon is a popular hiking area, but from April 25 to August 28, hikers apparently did not traverse this trail.
 WestLand biologists usually walk through this area by following the stream channel and not following the game trail where the camera is located.
-WestLand biologists met a group of five people in mid-summer of 2008 hiking along the Devils Canyon stream between Hackberry and Oak Canyons on their way to and from the Crater Tanks.
+WestLand biologists met a group of five people in mid-summer hiking along the Devils Canyon stream between Hackberry and Oak Canyons on their way to and later from the Crater Tanks.
 They had entered and left the canyon bottom from a location near Hackberry Canyon, downstream from Camera 1.

-The motion-sensitive cameras in Devils Canyon have provided evidence of the presence of particular mammal species in a given area at a particular time.
+At the very least, the motion sensitive cameras in Devils Canyon have provided compelling evidence of the presence of particular mammal species in a given area at a particular time.

-6. RECOMMENDATIONS
+5. RECOMMENDATIONS